Irving Thalberg: Death

-Thalberg and Shearer took a much-needed Labor Day weekend vacation in Monterey, California, in 1936 (Labor Day fell on September 7 that year), staying at the same beachfront hotel where they spent their honeymoon.
+Thalberg and Shearer took a much-needed Labor Day weekend vacation in Monterey, California, in 1936 (Labor Day fell on September 7 that year), staying at the same beachfront hotel where they had spent their honeymoon.
 A few weeks earlier, Thalberg's leading screenwriter, Albert Lewin, had proposed doing a film based on a soon-to-be published book, Gone with the Wind.
 Although Thalberg said it would be a "sensational" role for Gable, and a "terrific picture," he decided not to do it:

 Look, I have just made Mutiny on the Bounty and The Good Earth.
 And now you're asking me to burn Atlanta?
 No!
 Absolutely not!
 No more epics for me now.
 Just give me a little drawing-room drama.
 I'm tired.
 I'm just too tired.

 Besides, Thalberg told Mayer, "[n]o Civil War picture ever made a nickel".
 Shortly after returning from Monterey, Thalberg was diagnosed with pneumonia while on the set of A Day at the Races.
 His condition worsened steadily, and he eventually required an oxygen tent at home.
 He died on September 14, at the age of 37.

 Sam Wood, while directing A Day at the Races, was given the news by phone.
 He returned to the set with tears in his eyes and told the others.
 As the news spread, "the studio was paralyzed with shock", notes Thomas.
 "Work stopped and hundreds of people wept", with stars, writers, directors, and studio employees "all sharing a sense of loss at the death of a man who had been a part of their working lives", states Flamini.

 His funeral took place two days later, and when the services began the other studios throughout Hollywood observed five minutes of silence.
 Producer Sam Goldwyn "wept uncontrollably for two days" and was unable to regain his composure enough to attend.
 The MGM studio closed for that day.

 The passing of Irving Thalberg is the greatest conceivable loss to the motion-picture industry, and I say that absolutely without qualification.
 There are hundreds of executives but only about six men with the genuine genius for making motion pictures and Mr. Thalberg was the greatest of those.
 I have long considered him the most competent and inspired producer in the business.